-So when you brighten up your home, place these plants well out of your ferret's reach, or use artificial holiday plants.
+When you brighten up your home, place these plants well out of your ferret's reach, or use artificial holiday plants.

 Gifts Under the Tree

-- Perfumes and aftershaves contain ethanol (alcohol), and perfume also contains essential oils which can be very toxic to ferrets if ingested.
+- Perfumes and aftershaves contain ethanol (alcohol), and perfume also contains essential oils which can be toxic to ferrets if ingested.

 O Christmas tree, O Christmas tree, how careful we must be.
 Christmas trees and their decorations can create hazards for pets.

 - Place your Christmas tree in a stable stand, and attach the tree securely to a window or wall with something like fish line.
 We have known others who have hung their tree from the ceiling!
 To keep pets away from the tree, it may help to use a Scat Mat.
 Even though you take precautions, make sure your ferret is always supervised when in a room with a tree.

 - Tree needles can be toxic and cause oral and gastric irritation.
 Even needles and the wire of artificial trees could pose a problem.
 Be sure your ferret is not chewing on branches or eating fallen needles.